thinhtran3588/thinhtran3588.github.io/_posts/2021-05-28-use-cloudflare-proxy-with-lambda.md

    - Import the above certificate into AWS Certificate Manager with the certificate and the private key.
 For certificate chain, get Cloudflare Origin CA — RSA Root from [this link](https://support.cloudflare.com/hc/en-us/articles/115000479507-What-are-the-root-certificate-authorities-CAs-used-with-CloudFlare-Origin-CA-).

-   - Setup a Lambda function and a API Gateway endpoint which points to it at a specific stage (dev/prod).
+   - Setup a Lambda function and an API Gateway endpoint pointing to it at a specific stage (dev/prod).

    - In API Gateway Console, go to `Custom domain names`, create a new domain name.
-For example `api.your-domain.com`, use the above certificate.
-Then map it to the api with a specific stage.
+For example, `api.your-domain.com`, use the above certificate.
+Then map it to the API with a specific stage.
 Check its `API Gateway domain name` at the tab `Configurations`.

 3. Configure Cloudflare